No. 49 Squadron RAF: Nuclear testing

+Reformation of squadron

+No. 49 Squadron was re-formed at RAF Wittering on 1 May 1956, with personnel of 'C' Flight No 138 Squadron forming its nucleus, augmented with additional crews from No 214 Squadron and No 232 OCU.
+The squadron was equipped with the first of the V-bombers, the Vickers Valiant, and was soon taking centre-stage in Britain's Atomic Bomb program.

 Operation Buffalo

 During Operation Buffalo in autumn 1956, No. 49 Squadron participated in the British nuclear tests at Maralinga.
 During the Buffalo R3/Kite test on 11 October 1956, Valiant B.1 WZ366 of No. 49 Squadron became the first RAF aircraft to drop a live atomic bomb.
 It fell about 100 yd left and 60 yd short of the target, detonating at a height of 150 m at 15:27.
 The yield was 3 ktonTNT.
 The pilot, Squadron Leader Edwin Flavell, and the bomb aimer, Flight Lieutenant Eric Stacey, were awarded the Air Force Cross.
 Fallout was minimal.
 Two clouds formed, a low-level one at about 7000 ft that dropped all its radioactive material inside the prohibited area, and a high-level one at 12000 ft that deposited a negligible amount of fallout over South Australia, Victoria and New South Wales.

 Operation Grapple

 No. 49 Squadron also dropped seven of the nine nuclear bombs used in Operation Grapple, carried out in 1957 and 1958 at Malden Island and Kiritimati (Christmas Island) in the Pacific Ocean as part of the British hydrogen bomb programme.
 No. 49 Squadron had eight Valiants, but only four deployed: